-- builds on others' contributions (preferably referring to the previous contributor by name), - shares personal experience, - uses detailed case facts (when appropriate), - summarizes and clarifies several previous contributions, - relates to previous discussions and the assigned readings, and - expresses doubts, concerns, limits of the framework or model.
+- uses detailed case facts (when appropriate), - summarizes and clarifies several previous contributions, - relates to previous discussions and the assigned readings, and - expresses doubts, concerns, limits of the framework or model.

-In class participation is recorded in class by the TA.
+In class participation is recorded after class.
 Students who do not attend receive a 0 (this in no way conflicts with the standard RHL policy on attendance, see below).